Sistrunk Procedure (Thyroglossal Duct Cyst)

 Same

-Sistrunk procedure: excision of thyroglossal duct cyst with central hyoid bone resection and tract excision to foramen cecum
+Sistrunk procedure: excision of thyroglossal duct cyst with central hyoid bone resection and core excision of tongue base musculature to foramen cecum

 [Attending name], MD